ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 * In the Consumer account -- note that for testing purposes, it can be the same account
 * Go to Schematics
 * Point to the `consumer` directory in the example repo
-* Set variables, prefix for resources, PPS CRN
+* Set variables, prefix for resources, PPS CRN, SSH key, API key (optional?)
 * Deploy
-* Set API key (optional)
 the application you are going to share with

 ## Review the Consumer resources and application